 Affirmations and insights to think about and learn to

-change our thoughts and perception, which can change our life.
+change our thoughts and perceptions, which can change our lives.

 May it help you to have a more positive